heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 In the next chapter, you will learn the following topics:

 - Web infrastructures
-  - How to deploy and maintain web applications on the Internet?
+  - How to run and maintain web applications on the Internet?
   - How to scale web applications?
-  - How to secure web applications?

 ## Additional resources